CFT-HY/pttools/docs/install.rst

 With Docker
 -----------
-Before PTtools is published as open source, the direct builds from Git require, that Docker can find your SSH keys.
+Before PTtools is published as open source, the direct Docker builds from Git require that Docker can find your SSH keys.
 This can be accomplished by running Docker
 `without sudo <https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user>`_.
+The Docker container is configured by the ``Dockerfile`` at the root of the repository.
+Once you have built the PTtools container, you can build your own containers which use PTtools by starting their Dockerfiles with ``FROM pttools``.

 Stable version

 .. code-block:: bash

-  docker build "git@github.com:hindmars/pttools.git#main" --tag pttools
+  docker build "git@github.com:hindmars/pttools.git#main" --tag pttools docker run -it pttools

 Development version

 .. code-block:: bash

   docker build "git@github.com:hindmars/pttools.git#dev" --tag pttools:dev
+  docker run -it pttools:dev

 Local development version